ArduPilot/ardupilot_wiki/common/source/docs/common-vio-tracking-camera.rst

 - During the test, view the confidence level and verify tracking performance.
 For most applications you should trust the full 6dof pose only in **high** confidence.
 If you only need the rotation (3dof), lower confidence poses can be used.

-- If the external navigation data is lost for any reason (tracking lost, script is interrupted etc.), reboot the Flight Controller.
+- If the external navigation data is lost for any reason (tracking lost, script is interrupted etc.), reboot the Autopilot.

 .. tip::